 Who says the side dish can’t be a star?
-This untraditional pilaf is built upon mild whole grain barley, and layered with intense flavors like tart barberries, caramelized sweet potato, sharp raw scallions and warm toasty spices.
+Chef Adam Walker of Panache, has created this untraditional pilaf, that's built upon mild whole grain barley, and layered with intense flavors like tart barberries, caramelized sweet potato, sharp raw scallions and warm toasty spices.

 - In a large glass or plastic container, place the salmon, orange concentrate, olive oil and 1 teaspoon of thyme.
 Turn salmon over many times to coat.
 Marinate for at least 1 hour, up to 4 hours.

 - For the seasoning, mix together the brown sugar, paprika, 1 teaspoon of thyme, salt, and the orange zest.
 Preheat oven to 350 degrees.
 Remove salmon from marinade.
 Discard marinade.
 Place salmon onto an oven safe casserole or platter.
 Top with the prepared seasoning.
 Bake for 20-25 minutes, or until the thickest part of the salmon is 135 degrees.